elementary/calculator/README.md

 * libgranite-dev
 * meson
 * valac

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja test` to build and run automated tests

     meson build --prefix=/usr
     cd build
     ninja test

-To install, use `ninja install`, then execute with `io.elementary.calculator`
+To install, use `ninja install`, then execute with `com.github.elementary.calculator`

     sudo ninja install
-    io.elementary.calculator
+    com.github.elementary.calculator